 Google's Mobile First Update

 The first announcement came last November.
-After a series of subtle updates designed to accommodate mobile search users, Google announced that it's rankings across platforms would be based on a website's mobile version, regardless of what device was used for the search.
+After a series of subtle updates designed to accommodate mobile search users, Google announced that rankings across platforms would be based on a website's mobile version, regardless of what device was used for the search.

 As most digital marketers know, search engines like Google determine which website should rank where based on 'crawlers' that determine the relevance of each page to specific search terms.
 To date, this crawl happens on regular, desktop websites.
 In Google's new Mobile-First Index, the crawler simulates a mobile experience instead.